-The main purpose of a paint booth is to contain hazardous materials such as overspray and volatile organic compounds (VOCs) and to prevent fumes, chemicals, gases and vapors from spreading in the workshop or outside.
+The main purpose of a paint booth or spray booth is to contain hazardous materials such as overspray and volatile organic compounds (VOCs) and to prevent fumes, chemicals, gases and vapors from spreading in the workshop or outside.
 In addition to protecting the environment, complying with local regulations and ensuring the safety of your employees and facilities, enclosing the painting process in a booth allows for better quality paint work that’s free of contaminants (for example dust).

-In order to choose a suitable painting booth, you will need to know the dimensions of the parts or products to be painted and choose a booth large enough to house and handle them.
+In order to choose a suitable high quality painting booth, you will need to know the dimensions of the parts or products to be painted and choose a booth large enough to house and handle them.
 You will also need to make sure there is enough space and air in your booth.

 Once you have chosen the size, you will need to choose the filter type according to the application process: